MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 # Restore deleted flows with PowerShell

-If you or someoneelse accidentally deletes a non-solution aware flow, you can use PowerShell to restore it.
+If you or someone else accidentally deletes a non-solution aware flow, you can use PowerShell to restore it.

 >[!NOTE]
 >The steps that this article outlines apply only to non-solution flows.
 If you deleted a flow which was part of a solution, you need to file a support ticket with Microsoft for assistance.